lexicHQ/docs/message-object.md

 # Message Object

-Regardless what platform you are targeting the bot for, the framework gives you a message object with same format (passed as `args` to your bot).
+Regardless what platform you are targeting the bot for, the framework gives you a message object with same format.

 An example JSON data for a `facebook` message is: